UrbanInstitute/nccsdata/README.md

 # nccs-data-package

-Template repository for all nccs-data-xxx R package.
+Template repository for all nccs-data-xxx R packages.